sourcegraph/handbook/content/support/index.md

 >Best,
 >Dan

-> Note: this response, like all others, should come through HubSpot's service or conversations pages, not via a personal email client.
-"Adding" a teammate to the thread should occur by assigning them ownership of the ticket in HubSpot and, if necessary, sharing a link to the ticket.
+This response, like all others, should come through HubSpot's service or conversations pages, not via a personal email client.
+"Adding" a teammate to the thread should occur by assigning them ownership of the ticket in HubSpot and, ideally, sharing a link to the ticket with them in Slack.

 #### Support owners